hydrahacksdocs/hydrahacksdocs.github.io/_posts/2025-05-24-Docker_Ubuntu.md

 >Want to add Docker to a new Ubuntu server?
 Let's go through the process of installing it on a new server!
 {: .prompt-info }

-The Official Docker Engine is the recommended method from Docker to it docker on your Ubuntu server.
+The Official Docker Engine is the recommended method from Docker to install docker on your Ubuntu server.
 The Ubuntu maintainers version can has some weird affects on containers on occasion.

 ## Cleanup Any Old Installs
 - It is recommended that you make sure there are no older versions of docker installed by the Ubuntu maintainers, so let's remove any dependencies first.